Alberto Dávila: WBC title reign

 Pintor moved into the super bantamweight division, and Dávila eventually became the full WBC bantamweight champion.
 He returned to the ring two months after the Bejines bout for a fight against Julio Rodrigues in which the WBC title was not at stake.
 In the summer of 1984, he defended the title against Dominican Enrique Sanchez in Miami, in a fight held outdoors.
 The early rounds saw Sanchez take control of the contest; an eight-punch flurry by him in round two caused Dávila to stagger.
 However, the fight turned in round six, as rain fell onto the ring.
 Dávila scored a knockdown near the end of round ten, and continued his attack on Sanchez at the start of the next round, earning a technical knockout to retain his title.
-After the fight, he compared to rain to "holy water", saying "It revived me.
+After the fight, he compared the rain to "holy water", saying "It revived me.
 It was a miracle."

 The WBC stated that Dávila would automatically give up his championship if he did not fight Pintor by August 15, 1984.
 A title defense was instead scheduled on September 14, 1984, versus Miguel Lora, but in a sparring session two weeks before the fight date, Dávila injured his back.
 This led to a postponement.
 Later, he worsened his injury while doing yardwork, leading to a yearlong absence from fighting.
 As a result, his belt was stripped by the WBC; it was officially vacated in the WBC's rankings on March 23, 1985.